The main terms you will encounter in the Xplenty documentation include:

 An Xplenty cluster is a group of machines (nodes) that is allocated exclusively to your account's users.
 You can create one or more clusters, and you can run one or more jobs on each cluster.
 A cluster that you've created remains allocated to your account until you request to terminate the cluster.

 An Xplenty job is a process that is responsible for running a specific package on a cluster.
 The job is a batch process that processes a finite amount of data and then terminates.
 Several jobs can run the same package simultaneously.
-When you run a new job, you select the name of the package whose workflow the job should perform, and the cluster on which to run.
+When you run a new job, you select the name of the package to execute, and the cluster on which to execute it.

 Account and User